gathuku/gathuku.me/_posts/2024-02-22-authorization-in-rails.md

 title: Boring authorization in rails
 author: Moses Gathuku
 tags: [rails]
-description: In this article, we look a how we can add authorization to to rails app without the need for pulling a gem to keep this simple, ship fast and avoid dependency hell.
+description: In this article, we look a how we can add authorization to a Rails app without the need to add a gem.
+The goal is to keep things simple, ship fast, and avoid dependency hell.
 ---